A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Introduction

 The plan of the paper is as follows.
 In Sec. \ref{sec:models}, we briefly discuss the six representative classes of cosmological models we choose for the purpose of this study.
-In Sec. \ref{sec:latestdata}, we find out the updated constraints on the parameters of each model based on latest available datasets of CMB + BAO + SNIa.
+In Sec. \ref{sec:latestdata}, we find out the updated constraints on the parameters of each model based on the latest available datasets of CMB + BAO + SNIa.
 In particular, we highlight the constraints on four models for which we perform our own MCMC analysis due to inadequacies of previous analyses in the literature, in order to bring all the models to an equal footing.
-Sec. \ref{sec:catalogue} deals with the outline of our adopted procedure to generate mock eLISA catalogues for the chosen models based on their present constraints as fiducial values.
-In Sec. \ref{sec:threepronged}, a three-pronged forecasting methodology is employed to analyse the prospect of each class of models in addressing the Hubble tension in light of eLISA, as predicted by each of the three methods.
+Section \ref{sec:catalogue} deals with the outline of our adopted procedure to generate mock eLISA catalogs utilizing fiducial values based on the present constraints from the chosen models.
+In Sec. \ref{sec:threepronged}, a three-pronged forecasting methodology is employed to analyze the prospects of the individual models, or fiducials from each class of models in addressing the Hubble tension in light of eLISA, as predicted by the parametric and non-parametric approaches.
 This constitutes a thorough comparative study of the merits and drawbacks of each method when used as a forecasting tool.
-In Sec. \ref{sec:analysis} and \ref{sec:conclusion}, we summarise our key findings and comment on future directions which warrant further exploration in future studies.
+In Sec. \ref{sec:analysis} and \ref{sec:conclusion}, we summarize our key findings and comment on future directions which warrant further exploration in future studies.